Oceanic gross navigation errors and large height deviations remain problematic for business aviation operators (not to mention, the airlines).

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Oceanic Nav and Height Errors Still Hound Business Aviation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Oceanic Nav and Height Errors Still Hound Business Aviation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.